Unity-Technologies/ml-agents/docs/Getting-Started-with-Balance-Ball.md

 element of the vector means is defined by the agent logic (the PPO training process just learns what values are better given particular state observations based on the rewards received when it tries different values).
-For example, an element might represent a force or torque applied to a `RigidBody` in the agent.
+For example, an element might represent a force or torque applied to a `Rigidbody` in the agent.
 The **Discrete** action vector space defines its actions as tables.
 An action given to the agent is an array of indices into tables.